tomaarsen/TwitchSendMessage/README.md

 ---
 # Explanation

 When the bot has started, it will start listening to chat messages in the channel listed in the settings.txt file.
-When a message is sent in this channel, the bot will send `self.message` from TwitchSendMessage.py.
+The bot will print all the information it receives.
+Furthermore, everything you type in the console will be sent to the chat.

 ---

 # Note
 Unlike my other bots, this one is not designed to be used by people with no programming experience.
 This repo is more of a showcase or backup.
+I only use this repo for testing/debugging purposes.

 ---